mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

   - Some technical subject
   - Some specific tools (crimping, soldering, reflow, power tools, etc)
   - Some specific measurement device (DMMs, scopes, VNAs, etc)
-807. What sort of coding experience do you have?
+810. What sort of coding experience do you have?
-808. If you had to give a 20 minute ted talk, what subject would you choose?
+811. If you had to give a 20 minute ted talk, what subject would you choose?
-809. What is a datasheet?
+812. What is a datasheet?
-810. How do you read it?
+813. How do you read it?
-811. Given this datashet, find some spec or how something works.
+814. Given this datasheet, find some spec or how something works.

 ---